ywang-pivotal/spring-trader-scs/README.md

 #### Notes

+To start using the deployed application, visit the trader-web service in your browser.

 To view the Service Registry, go to Apps Manager and click the 'Manage' link under the registry service.
 ![Service Registry](https://c1.staticflickr.com/1/608/22645938608_33e24f79b2_o.png)